Interviewer: You broke into Hollywood along with other young, bearded Turks. Has the notion of movie brats been over mythologised?

 - Genre-Busting: Robert Altman essentially invented perhaps the most unique genre from this period, the Ensemble Movie

 - Genre Throwback: The era began when American film-makers revolted against the old Hollywood genres by making stories relevant to The '70s.
 It ended when the same film-makers fell into a phase of nostalgia for the old genres from their childhood and sought to revive and update it for The '70s.
 In most cases it failed.
 The one success was Star Wars.
-The main reason for the latter's success is that fundamentally, New Hollywood still structured its ideas of genre and its codes on Old Hollywood, i.e. The Western, The Musical, the Epic Movie, Film Noir and they were more or less providing Deconstruction whereas Lucas was doing the novel idea of taking the most disreputable and forgotten products of the studio era (The B-Movie serial films of Flash Gordon and others) and providing it a scale, seriousness and polish that it never had before.
+The main reason for the latter's success is that fundamentally, New Hollywood still structured its ideas of genre and its codes on Old Hollywood, i.e. The Western, The Musical, the Epic Movie, Film Noir and they were more or less providing Deconstruction whereas Lucas was doing the novel idea of taking the most disreputable and forgotten products of the studio era (The B-Movie serial films of Flash Gordon and others) and providing it scale, seriousness and polish that they never had before.

 - Gorn: For the first time, really shocking bloody violence became part of mainstream filmsnote .
 Trailblazing examples include: Bonnie and Clyde, The Wild Bunch, A Clockwork Orange, Dirty Harry, The Godfather, The Long Goodbye, Taxi Driver.
 This led to much debate (at the time and afterwards) about "glorifiying violence".
 Of course, some of these examples have been surpassed by later films to the point it seems a little tame in retrospect but at the time it was considered pretty disturbing and offensive.